Wandalen/wTools/module/core/former/Readme.md

 - Setting or modifying properties that depend on the final state of the storage or context.
 - Storage-specific fields which are not present in formed structure.

+## Storage-Specific Fields

+Storage-specific fields are intermediate fields that exist only in the storage structure during the forming process.
+These fields are not present in the final formed structure but are instrumental in complex forming operations, such as conditional mutations, temporary state tracking, or accumulations.

+These fields are used to manage intermediate data or state that aids in the construction of the final object but does not necessarily have a direct representation in the object's schema.
+For instance, counters, flags, or temporary computation results that determine the final state of the object.

+The `FormerMutator` trait facilitates the implementation of custom mutation logic.
+It acts on the internal state (context and storage) just before the final forming operation is completed, right before the `FormingEnd` callback is invoked.
+This trait is crucial for making last-minute adjustments or computations based on the accumulated state in the storage.

 ## Mutator vs `FormingEnd`

 Unlike `FormingEnd`, which is responsible for integrating and finalizing the formation process of a field within